elixir-lang/elixir/lib/elixir/pages/writing-documentation.md

   * Move the undocumented function to a module with `@moduledoc false`, like `MyApp.Hidden`, ensuring the function won't be accidentally exposed or imported.
 Remember you can use `@moduledoc false` to hide a whole module and still document each function with `@doc`.
 Tools will still ignore the module.

   * Start the function name with one or two underscores, for example, `__add__/2`.
-Functions starting with underscore are autoamtically treated as hidden, although you can also be explicit and add `@doc false`.
+Functions starting with underscore are automatically treated as hidden, although you can also be explicit and add `@doc false`.
 The compiler does not import functions with leading underscores and they hint to anyone reading the code of their intended private usage.

 ## Code.fetch_docs/1